 Set up a system for obtaining email permission

-This doesn't stop you emailing them as one individual to another, to ask them for a coffee or for their advice on something - that is indeed why they gave you their card, it just means that you don't send them newsletters or offers by email.
+This doesn't prevent you emailing the person as one individual to another, to ask them for a coffee or for their advice on something - that is, after all, why they gave you their card.
+It just means that you don't send them marketing newsletters or offers by email, until you know they're happy to get them.

 Is your online shop doing the business?